QuackInTheMatrix/RadioPlayer/README.md

        For example if you are on linux, and cloned the repository to the Downloads directory the new path would look something like this: <br/>
        `jdbc:h2:tcp://localhost/~/Downloads/git/RadioPlayer/dockerize_db/radioplayer`
-4. The last step is to load the project in your favourite IDE and build it.
+4. The last step is to load the project in your favourite IDE and build it.<br/>
+    **Note:** To build a jar artifact that can be run on multiple platforms uncomment the dependencies for other platforms.

 And that's it, you can now start tinkering with the project or just enjoy some music.
 Have fun with it!